trevp/tripledh/tripledh.md

 2.6.
 Standard TripleDH with signed ephemeral
 -

+The standard variant is susceptible to weak forward secrecy issues in some cases (see Section 3.3).
+If Alice is sending the first encrypted message, this can be addressed by having Bob publish a signature over his ephemeral public key.

     1. Alice -> Bob: A, A'
     1. Alice <- Bob: B, B', Signature(B, B')